open-mv-sandbox/stewart/docs/src/stewart/your-first-actor.md

 If all your actors block internally and never have to wait on external data this works perfectly fine as `process` will keep running until no actors are waiting for processing.

-If you do however have things your `World` may need to wait on while not processing an actor, you can implement this here.
+If you do however have things your world may need to wait on while not processing an actor, you can implement this here.
-For example, `stewart-mio` implements a `World` processing loop based on a mio event loop.
+For example, `stewart-mio` implements a world processing loop based on a mio event loop.